 Waterbird usage in Zone 1 is concentrated in pools and samphire on the edges of these pools, particularly where the samphire has become sparse or died due to increased periods of inundation.
 Some of the open areas that form pools when the water level is high are natural or have at least been present for many decades (pers obs), but in some parts of Zone 1 the open areas were maintained by off-road vehicles.
 These are now being colonised by samphire.
 It appears likely that the areas of open ground/pools and samphire will eventually settle to a balance determined by the water level, but it is important that open areas are retained for waterbird usage.
 A similar situation exists in Zone 4 (Creery Island), where some large open pools have developed over the past 5 years, apparently due to the death of samphire as a result of inundation.
 This may be due to the persistent high water levels of 1999/2000, possibly exacerbated by the influence of the Dawesville Channel since 1994, which has raised tidal amplitudes.
+The regular flooding of Zone 1 from the adjacent canal, while not natural, may be important in preventing open areas from becoming completely covered by samphire.

 TABLE ONE.
-Programme of field surveys at the Creery Wetlands, December 1998 to April 2003.
+Programme of field surveys at the Creery Wetlands, December 1998 to April 2004.
 Tide levels (datum 0.55 mAHD) were recorded at approximately the start time of each survey in the entrance channel to the Peel Inlet (provided by the Department of Planning and Infrastructure).
 The water level indicates the extent of mudflats and shallows across the Creery Wetlands at the time of each survey and do not always correspond with the tide level: